Watercolor Anniversary Update 2019

 Going forward with Watercolor

-If you want to see the paintings, as I get them done, I upload the final pics to my painting page.
+When I’m finished with a painting, I upload the pic of it to my gallery page.
 I also post my progress pics on Instagram, so follow me there if you like to see the sometimes agonizing process.
-When they’re finished, they’ll be placed on consignment at Kingston Square Arts if they aren’t sold before I get them to the shop.
-The first two were sold nearly the day I posted the finished photo to Instagram.
-I’ll be there on Sundays to demonstrate and answer questions.
-If you want to know when the workshop is scheduled, check my schedule page often.
+I’ll be in Kingston on Sundays at Kingston Square Arts to demonstrate and answer questions.
+Check my schedule page to see dates for workshops.
 You can also join my mailing list and get announcements by email, along with the information on how to make the paints and paintings.

 Every time I make a painting, I record the steps.
 This helps me to improve on the next one.
 It can also help others who are wanting to make some of their own.